 I found these bags of orange pom-poms with assorted shades in them.

 I just strung them randomly on long pieces of thread.
 And I heart how they turned out.
 I’m already thinking about making versions in other colours for other holidays and parties.

 Now on to our menu.
+I wanted to keep all the food orange just for fun.
+Here’s what I came up with.
 I made roasted carrots, orange cauliflower, and butter chicken with rice and naan bread.

-I was pretty excited when I discovered orange cauliflower at the grocery store -I know simple mind, simple pleasures. 😉
+I was pretty excited when I discovered orange cauliflower at the grocery store.

 I also bought a little orange fizzy drink, that I kept thinking would be really good with a shot of Vodka added to it. 😉